No. 7: "River Of No Return"

 Died: January 24, 1992, Sherman Oaks, California

-His full name was Kenneth Lorin Darby and his movie career spanned four decades, from the early 1930s to the late 1960s,
+His full name was Kenneth Lorin Darby and his movie career spanned four decades, from the early 1930s to the late 1960s, beginning as a singer with

 Singer

-They were the first singing quartet to appear in a Hopalong Cassidy western, THE RENEGADE TRAIL [shown in above picture -- Darby is on the far right horse].
+Ken Darby with his three singing companions were known as The King's Men.
+They were the first singing quartet to appear in a Hopalong Cassidy western, RENEGADE TRAIL [shown in the above picture -- Darby is on the far right horse].

+This Paramount western film was released in 1939, starring William Boyd as Hopalong Cassidy, co-starring Russell Hayden as Lucky and George (Gabby) Hayes as Windy.
 The King's Men performed two songs in this western film:"Lazy Rolls the Rio Grande" and "Hi Thar, Stranger!" (both sung with singing cowboy, Eddie Dean)

 -- From "Hi Thar, Stranger!
 Ken Darby and the King's Men in Hoppy Films," by Roger Hall in HOPPY TALK, Summer, 2004.

-The publicity photo below shows The King's Men
+The publicity photo below shows The King's Men, without their western duds.

-from one year earlier, without their western duds.
-Pictured clockwise from left to right are:
+ictured clockwise from left to right are:

 (Photo courtesy of Films in Review, June-July 1969)